 Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
 These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.

-Why does the air dry out?
+Why does winter dry my air out?

 - Adding a humidifier can help alleviate skin irritations and dry skin.

-- Reduce the occurrence of shocks from static electricity in your home.
+- Reduce the static electricity in your home.